The Watchman at Community Memorial Hospital: Joanne’s Story

 Community Memorial Hospital was the first in Ventura County, and among the first in California, to offer patients with non-valvular atrial fibrillation (AF) an alternative to long-term, blood-thinning warfarin medication with the newly approved WATCHMAN Left Atrial Appendage Closure Implant.

 “The WATCHMAN device has proven to be extraordinarily helpful in the prevention of stroke in patients with atrial fibrillation (AF),” said Dr. Ishu Rao, Director of Electrophysiology Services at Community Memorial Hospital.
 “With this minimally invasive procedure, we can eliminate the need for blood thinners in patients with AF who have high risk features for stroke.
 The CMH program has been growing since its inception in August 2017, and patients like Joanne have already experienced the benefits of discontinuation of their blood thinners.
-We expect the WATCHMAN to become a key tool in our management of patients with atrial fibrillation.”
-As of the end of May 2018, 27 successful WATCHMAN device implants have been performed at Community Memorial Hospital.
+The WATCHMAN has become a key tool in our management of patients with atrial fibrillation.”
+As of the end of February 2019, 51 successful WATCHMAN device implants have been performed at Community Memorial Hospital.

 For patients with AF who can take warfarin but seek a non-drug alternative, the WATCHMAN Left Atrial Appendage Closure Implant is an alternative for reducing their risk of AF-related stroke.
 The WATCHMAN Implant closes off an area of the heart called the left atrial appendage (LAA) to prevent harmful blood clots from the LAA from entering the blood stream and potentially causing a stroke.
 By closing off the LAA, the risk of stroke may be reduced and, over time, patients may be able to stop taking warfarin.